djellemah/philtre/README.md

 Notice that values outside the block are accessible inside, _without_ the need for a block parameter.
-This uses Ripar under the cover and indirects the binding lookup, so can result in errors that you won't expect.
+This uses Ripar under the cover and indirects the binding lookup, so may result in errors that you won't expect.

 ## Specs